 They don't necessarily have to learn from experience, they can learn from the data that, up until know you couldn't really get your hands on because it was all over the place.
 Some of it was structured, some of it wasn't.

 Some of it had taxonomy, some of it was in this type of database or that type of database, on somebody's hard drive or laptop, now all that's gone.

 The Employee That Never Asks For a Raise

 Tony: Mark, you bring up a really good point that I should have mentioned earlier.
 The tribal knowledge aspect of this.

 I worked as a consultant at Apache, BHP / Petrohawk.
 And as everyone knows in the industry there's a lot of consultants who come in and out.

 A lot of awesome knowledge comes in and out and there's a lot of smart people in this industry.
 A lot of experience.
 And they come in and bring that experience with them.
-But when they leave, that experience is gone.
+But when they leave, that experience of the oil and gas technology is gone.
 That tribal knowledge is gone.